essdotteedot/distributed/README.md

 Primitive for spawning processes (in the Erlang sense) either remotely or locally, monitoring/unmonitoring spawned processes, sending, receiving, broadcasting messages to those processes.
 Unlike Erlang, the messages that are sent between processes are typed.

-For more information see the Distributed.Process.S signature and the example in the examples directory.
+For more information see the docs and the example in the examples directory.